google/styleguide/objcguide.md

 any.
 If an instance of the class can be accessed by multiple threads, take extra care to document the rules and invariants surrounding multithreaded use.

-Any sentinel values for properties and ivars, such as `NULL` or `-1`, should be documented in comments.
+Any sentinel values for properties and ivars, such as `nullptr` or `-1`, should be documented in comments.

 Declaration comments explain how a method or function is used.
 Comments explaining how a method or function is implemented should be with the